TheHipbot/hermes/README.md

     * If there are multiple results, the user is prompted to select a repo from the results.
 Once a repo is selected, hermes will continue with that repo.
 3. Assuming the command has executed successfully a target path should be written to the target file.
 Hermes will exit 0 and the alias (assuming it has been setup) will read the path from the file, move the current working directory to that target directory, remove the target file and exit.

-### Setup Command

-`hermes setup`

-Running hermes setup creates the `config_path` directory if specified in the .hermes.yml file or `$HOME/.hermes` by default.
-This ensures the directory is available for subsequent commands and should only be run once.

 ### Alias Command

 `hermes alias`

 This command is meant only to provide the alias for a terminal session so it should be added to a shell profile, but not used otherwise.
 It writes to stdout a bash function which runs the hermes binary with the given args, then if a target file was written, it read the content as a directory to cd into.
 This is necessary because it is the only way which hermes can move the shell session's current working directory.

-### Version Command

-`hermes version`

-This command will output version information for the hermes binary you are executing.

 ### Remote Commands

+`hermes remote [SUBCOMMAND] [FLAGS] [ARGS]`

-This group of commands is for managing remote git servers which hermes should track against.
-Remotes that have been added will be queried for
+This group of commands are used for managing remote git servers which hermes should track against.
+Remotes that have been added will be queried for repoistories to which the user has access.
+This repositories will be added to the cache file along with information on the remote itself.

+#### Flags (Global to all remote commands)

+**-a, --all**

+When adding or refreshing a remote, this will index all repos available to the user (as opposed to starred or user owned repos which is the default depending on remote) if that option is available for the remote.

+**-p, --protocol**

+When adding a remote, you can add the protocol flag followed by a valid protocol (`http`, `https`, or `ssh`) inline with the remote command.
+If no protocol is present, the user will be prompted for a protocol.

 #### Remote Add Command

-`hermes remote add [OPTIONS] [REMOTE URL]`
+`hermes remote add [FLAGS] [REMOTE URL]`

-This command is used to add new git remotes to your hermes cache to use for searching and managing repoistories.
+This command is used to add new git remotes to your hermes cache to use for searching and managing repositories.
 Once you run the command with a valid remote url, you will be prompted for which type of remote it is, your credentials to that remote, and which repository access protocol you would prefer.
+Adding a remote that already exists will act as a refresh to the remote, in this case any new values provided for protocol will be update in the cache and

 Currently supported types of remotes: